 Drip campaigns are a type of email marketing campaign that rolls out targeted content to your subscribers to gently guide them along the sales funnel.
 We recommend having segmented lists for prospects in each stage of the buyer’s journey so you can reach out to them with resources that answer their unique questions and needs.
 This adds a level of personalization that will delight your prospects.
 And because they’re automatic, drip campaigns save you time in the long run.

-Why they’re great: Drip campaigns are incredibly useful when it comes to staying top of mind with your audience.
-They help you effectively follow-up with and re-engage prospects who might have gotten distracted somewhere along the funnel.
+Drip campaigns are incredibly useful when it comes to staying top of mind with your audience.
+They help you effectively follow up email with and re-engage prospects who might have gotten distracted somewhere along the funnel.
 They also help ensure that the content you put a lot of work into creating (blog posts, webinars, infographics, guides, etc.) actually ends up in front of who it’s intended for.

 Marketing doesn’t stop at the point of sale.
 Transactional emails, which include digital receipts, shipping confirmations, and personalized post-sale product recommendations, deliver relevant information to your customers while also giving you a leg up when it comes to getting them to keep coming back again and again.